Code modernization strategies for short-range non-bonded molecular dynamics simulations

-The simulations were executed for a given number of time steps with a fixed step size $\Delta t = 0.005$.
+The simulations were executed with a fixed step size $\Delta t = 0.005$.
 We measured the elapsed time of the integrator loop and excluded any initialization steps such as setting up classes and reading particle data.
-Within this period, the timings of the following key sections were also collected: \begin{itemize} \item Forces - calculating non-bonded (Lennard-Jones/Pair) and bonded (FENE, Angle) interactions \item Comm - communicating positions and collecting forces for ghost layers \item Integrate - updating positions and velocities \item Neigh - rebuilding neighbor lists \item Resort - sorting particles to cells and subdomains, and copying particle data between original and SoA layout \end{itemize} The values presented are averages across all MPI ranks.
+Within this period, the timings of the following key sections were also collected: \begin{itemize} \item Forces - calculating non-bonded (LJ/\textsc{Pair}) and bonded (FENE, Angle) interactions \item \textsc{Comm} - communicating positions and collecting forces for ghost layers \item \textsc{Integrate} - updating positions and velocities \item \textsc{Neigh} - rebuilding neighbor lists \item \textsc{Resort} - sorting particles to cells and nodes, and copying particle data between original and SoA layout \end{itemize} These correspond to the groupings of sections described in Figure \ref{fig:integration-flowchart} in which timers for sections with the same color are combined (e.g. $\textsc{Comm1} + \textsc{Comm2} = \textsc{Comm}$).
+The values presented are averages across all MPI ranks.